umbraco/UmbracoDocs/Fundamentals/Data/Relations/index.md

 ![Default Relation Types](images/default-relation-types.png)

-for example there is a Relation Type that tracks when Media is picked in Content to be able to provide the functionality of warning an editor if they try to delete a Media Item that it is 'in use'.
+For example, there is a Relation Type that tracks when Media is picked in Content to be able to provide the functionality of warning an editor if they try to delete a Media Item that it is 'in use'.
 There is a Relation Type, to help 'restore' deleted content back to the place it was deleted from in the Recycle Bin.

 Right click the 'Relation Types' folder to create your new Relation Type